bmaupin/micro-civ-4/docs/comparison.md

 Polytopia essentially has one resource: stars.
 Stars are used to build units and buildings, purchase technologies, and to modify the terrain.
 Stars are generated from each city based on its population, as well as through other means such as specific buildings or peace treaties with other civilisations.

 By having just one resource, the gameplay is vastly simplified.
-In Civilization, a lot of time is spent managing and balancing resources, whereas in Polytopia, this time can instead be spent interacting with the other systems the game has to offer.
+In Civilization, a lot of time is spent managing and balancing resources, whereas in Polytopia, this time is instead spent interacting with other systems.

 #### Cities

 Unlike Civilization, in Polytopia cities are not built, rather they are discovered and captured.
 This makes the game much quicker as settler units don't need to be first built and settler units aren't even in the game.

+As mentioned above, cities also do not experience automatic or continual population growth.
+Population growth happens mostly through terrain improvements, and these must be done manually.

+#### Technologies

+The technology tree is much smaller in Polytopia.
+In addition, technologies are purchased, and multiple technologies can be purchased per turn.
+This means that the technology tree may be completely researched in a very short amount of time as compared to Civ.

 #### Espionage